ggalan87/handy-google-colab/README.md

 # handy-google-colab
-This repository provides a set of scripts and notebooks which enable access of google colab from a local machine using SSH.
+This repository provides a library and sample notebook which enable access of google colab from a local machine using SSH.
 An additional, although straightforward step is to configure an IDE to use a remote python interpreter.
 The guide was presented in a [forum post](https://discuss.pytorch.org/t/using-pycharm-to-debug-pytorch-model-on-gce-aws-or-azure/46212/4) and in accompanying [repository](https://github.com/wojtekcz/ml_seminars/tree/master/demo_colab_ssh_access) that contains a tutorial notebook on how to do the stuff (in polish).
 Here I did a restructure and simplification of the code using a set of scripts.

 A relevant and most complete repository is [colab-ssh](https://github.com/WassimBenzarti/colab-ssh) which is based on SSH tunneling to connect to the colab, however it utilizes cloudflared.
 Apart from using a public service there are also a self-hosted solutions which I will investigate and integrate later:
 - [A curated list about tunneling options](https://github.com/anderspitman/awesome-tunneling)